Child Care Apprentice

 The Apprenticeship in Child Care includes:

-All aspects of the qualification and training will be delivered at your workplace where you will be supported throughout your training by your employer.
-You will have regular visits every six to eight weeks from your designated assessor who will help you, and monitor your progression throughout your apprenticeship.
+Most aspects of the qualification and training will be delivered at your workplace where you will be supported throughout your training by your employer.
+You will have regular visits every 6 to 12 weeks from your designated assessor who will help you, and monitor your progression throughout your apprenticeship.

 As an additional qualification you will also achieve Emergency and Paediatric First Aid, and a Health and Safety Certificate, along with Internet Safety and Safeguarding.